 [Updated 8/6/17 with information re parking assist and availability of long-range model.]

 The 2018 Nissan Leaf EV made its debut this evening as Nissan took the wraps off a redesigned, re-engineered compact hatchback with several battery choices and, eventually, more than 200 miles of range.
+Get rid of your old Nissan 2014 model (you can learn more from Cash Junk Car) and prepare to be amazed.
+However, if you don’t have the money for this, there’s always the option to modify your current Nissan with products from Low Offset to boost its performance until this newer model becomes financially available to you.
 As you can see from the photo above, the redesign dumps the Leaf’s once-unique and polarizing styling for something a lot more mainstream, borrowing heavily from the fifth-generation Nissan Micra small hatchback that went on sale in Europe and Asia earlier this year.

 Sales of the 2018 Nissan Leaf will start in Japan on Oct.
 2, followed by U.S. and European rollouts in early 2018.

 Sales of the 2017 Leaf have slowed as shoppers considering EVs look elsewhere, put off by the present-generation Leaf’s dated looks and by range levels that were falling behind the new norm of 200-miles or more established by competitors such as Chevrolet’s Bolt and the Tesla Model 3.